 |Is there a disability option?||The variety of different weightlifting disciplines mean anybody can take part.|

-Imagine trying to lift in excess of two-and-a-half times your own body weight above your head.
+Can you imagine trying to lift in excess of two-and-a-half times your own body weight above your head?
 That's the prospect a weightlifter has in front of them as they strive for gold.

 Weightlifting helps boost your strength, muscle definition and energy levels.
-Depending on the style of weightlifting programme you perform, it can either build the size of your muscles or create longer, leaner muscles.
+Depending on the style of weightlifting programme you perform, it can either build the size of your muscles or make them longer and leaner.

 There are approximately 50 British Weightlifting accredited clubs in gyms, sport centres and universities throughout the United Kingdom.

 Clubs provide the best place for people of all ages and abilities to attend training sessions with a qualified coach who will help you lift weights safely and develop a programme to help you achieve your goals.